Mahak Hospital and Rehabilitation Complex

-Mahak Hospital and Rehabilitation Complex is a Pediatric Cancer Research and Hospital Center built and organized by Mahak charity.
+Mahak Hospital and Rehabilitation Complex is a Pediatric Cancer Research and Hospital Center, located in Tehran, Iran.
+It was built and is organized by Mahak charity.
 The 120 bedroom complex focuses on the treatment and rehabilitation of children and providing support to their families during treatment.

 History

 From the beginning of Mahak's activities, the need for creating facilities to help children with cancer became the long-term goal of the organization.
-With the help of one of the friends of Mahak a piece of land located in Darabad heights was purchased through the Urban Land Organization.
+A piece of land located in Darabad heights was purchased.
 The project was left on hold however, due to lack of funding and the size of the project.
-At this stage a generous donor joined Mahak and provided funding to the tune of four times the original budget.
-That enabled Mahak to expand its plans from 2000 Sq.
-M. (21,000 sq. ft.) to 8000 Sq.
-M (86,000 sq. ft.).

-The work began in year 2000 and the speed with which the building project was progressing encouraged the major sponsor to commit further funds to ensure the conclusion of the project and its further expansion to the limits set by building regulations.
-This increased the size of the project to twice the original plans.
+The work began in year 2000.
 Finally in 2003 Mahak 's Hospital and Rehabilitation Center, was completed.

-The two Rehabilitation wards in Mahak were set up and made operational with the help and co-ordination of the nursing group and social work department by August 2003.
+The two Rehabilitation wards in Mahak were set up and made operational by August 2003.

 The center is situated above the city's northeastern heights and boasts an 18000 square meters building with 120 rooms equipped to accommodate patients accompanied by one member of their families.